rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 ```

 provided you have docker running on your machine you will see something open at `http://127.0.0.1:8000/`.
-This is basically a local playground instance for you to write an example file and see what the parse of that
+This is basically a local playground instance for you to write an example file and see what the parse tree
-looks like using the latest built grammar.
+of that file looks like.

-This is especially helpful when your building out custom parsers for your language but can also be helpful
+This is especially helpful when your building out custom grammars and parsers for a language.
+It can also
-if you have some malformatted source code and you're trying to understand why the parse tree that is being
+be helpful if you have some malformatted source code and you're trying to understand why the parse tree
-generated is not what you want or expect.
+that is being generated but is not generating the parse tree what you want or expect.

 A fuller list of the useful
 `npm` commands you'll find [here](https://github.com/Inferara/tree-sitter-inference/blob/639510ac55d561a0f81717d3e27e476d00422485/package.json#L30).